King Crimson: 1971–1972: Islands

 Released in December 1971, Islands charted at No. 30 in the UK and No. 76 in the US.
-Following a tour of the United States, in December 1971, Fripp informed Sinfield that he could no longer work with him, and asked him to leave the band.
-In January 1972, the remaining band broke up acrimoniously in rehearsals, owing partially to Fripp's refusal to play a composition by Collins.
+Following a tour of the United States in December 1971, Fripp informed Sinfield that he could no longer work with him and asked him to leave the band.
+In January 1972, the remainder of the band broke up acrimoniously in rehearsals, owing partially to Fripp's refusal to play a composition by Collins.
 He later cited this as "quality control", with the idea that King Crimson would perform the "right" kind of music.

-In order to fulfil touring contracts in the United States in 1972, King Crimson reformed with the intention of disbanding immediately after the tour.
+In order to fulfill touring contracts in the United States in 1972, King Crimson reformed with the intention of disbanding immediately after the tour.
 Recordings from various North American dates between January and February 1972 were released as Earthbound in June of that year.
-The album was noted for its playing style that occasionally veered towards funk, and Burrell's scat singing on the improvised pieces, but was criticised for its sub-par sound quality.
-By this time, the musical rift between Fripp and the rest of the band had grown very wide indeed.
+The album was noted for its performance style, that occasionally veered towards funk, and for Burrell's scat singing on the improvised pieces, but was criticised for its sub-par sound quality.
+Further, better-quality, live recordings from this era would be released in 2002 as Ladies of the Road and in 2017 on the Sailors' Tales (1970–1972) box set.

+By this time the musical rift between Fripp and the rest of the band had grown very wide.
 Wallace, Burrell and Collins favoured improvised blues and funk.
-Later Fripp described this lineup at the time, was more of a jam band than an "improvising" band, an opinion with which Wallace disagreed.
-Personal relations actually improved during the tour to the point where most of the band decided to continue on, however Fripp opted to part company with the other three, restructuring King Crimson with new musicians, as he felt the other members wouldn't be fully engaged in the musical direction he had in mind.
+Fripp would later describe the 1971–1972 line-up as more of a jam band than an "improvising" band, an opinion with which Wallace disagreed.
+Personal relations actually improved during the tour to the point where most of the band decided to continue.
+However Fripp opted to part company with the other three, restructuring King Crimson with new musicians, as he felt the other members would not fully engage with the musical direction he now had in mind.